 Find the Right Direct-Entry Master’s in Nursing Program

-An accredited online Master’s Entry in Nursing Practice (MENP) program, such as the one offered by Elmhurst University, welcomes students who have started on a different career path but now are committed to their goal of entering the profession of nursing.
+An accredited online Master’s Entry in Nursing Practice (MENP) program welcomes students who began their education in pursuit of a different career path, but now are committed to their goal of entering the profession of nursing.
 All nursing programs are not created equal, so it’s important to choose the right school for you.

-Elmhurst University’s academically strong, ethically driven online MENP is a rigorous, full-time program requiring a commitment of roughly 10 to 12 hours per day.
-Coursework, clinical rotations and a 10-day skills-focused residency will prepare nursing students with a thorough grounding in clinical care, plus incisive training in nurse leadership, all with the goal of improved patient outcomes.
+Our academically strong, ethically driven online MENP is a rigorous, full-time program requiring a commitment of roughly 10 to 12 hours per day.
+Coursework, clinical rotations and a skills-focused residency will prepare nursing students with a thorough grounding in clinical care, plus incisive training in nurse leadership, all with the goal of improved patient outcomes.

 Students will become fully immersed in the following program themes: